Skip to content

 A virtual CPU (vCPU) is a schedulable execution context presented to a guest, mapped to one or more physical cores or hardware threads.
 A disk image is a file (or logical block device) that stores a virtual disk’s blocks (e.g. qcow2, vmdk, vdi, raw).
 A snapshot captures the state of a VM’s storage (and optionally memory) at a point in time so you can revert.
 Paravirtualized drivers are guest drivers explicitly written to cooperate with the hypervisor for efficiency (e.g. virtio).
 Live migration is moving a running VM between hosts with minimal disruption.
 These terms recur in tooling docs, job postings, and runbooks; knowing them speeds comprehension and lets you ask better questions.

 Virtualization matters because it converts hardware from a static asset into a dynamic pool you can programmatically slice, pause, clone, and move.
 Operational teams use VMs to isolate failures; if one guest kernel panics it rarely affects neighbors.
 Developers spin up ephemeral environments to test changes that require kernel modules or different distributions.
 Disaster recovery strategies replicate VM images to a second site so services can resume quickly after hardware loss.
 Economically, virtualization raises utilization: instead of ten servers each 10% busy, one larger host might run ten guests at 60-70% aggregate usage with headroom.
-Strategically, skills you build here transfer directly to cloud usage, because cloud “instances” are VMs exposed via APIs.
+Strategically, skills you build here transfer directly to cloud usage, because many cloud “instances” are VMs exposed via APIs, even though clouds also offer other compute models such as bare metal and serverless platforms.
+Note that virtualization is not free performance-wise; there is real overhead, though it is often modest with hardware assistance.

 At runtime the hypervisor multiplexes physical CPUs and memory pages among guests while mediating privileged operations.
 On x86 and ARM, hardware virtualization extensions (Intel VT-x, AMD-V, ARM Virtualization Extensions) let guest code run near native speed in a CPU mode that traps only sensitive instructions.
 Device access is either fully emulated (the hypervisor simulates a network card), paravirtualized (a cooperative high-performance interface like virtio-net), or directly assigned (PCI passthrough of a physical GPU).
 The balance of emulation vs paravirtualization drives performance and compatibility.
 Modern stacks (KVM + QEMU, Hyper-V, ESXi, Xen) combine these techniques automatically; your job is usually to select enhanced drivers inside the guest.